xsuite/xfields/examples/beambeam_rigid_bunch/design.md

-# Multibunch beam-beam design rationalization
+# Rigid-bunch beam-beam design rationalization

-This note records a proposed cleanup of the multibunch beam-beam work before the API becomes established.
+This note records a proposed cleanup of the rigid-bunch beam-beam work before the API becomes established.
 The goal is to retain the new physics and solver capabilities while integrating them into the existing Xfields and Xtrack abstractions.